-There are eleven houses that have the potential to be assembled by a developer to build a condominium project.
+Eleven houses have the potential to be assembled by a developer to build a condominium project.
 Each home is worth \$350,000.

-You can afford to buy one of the homes for \$350,000 and rent it out and hopefully some time in the future sell it to a developer and make lots of money.
+You can afford to buy one of the homes for \$350,000 and rent it out and hopefully sometime in the future sell it to a developer and make lots of money.